eclipse-arrowhead/core-java-spring/README.md

 The purpose of this System is therefore to allow:
 -	Application Systems to register what Services they offer at the moment, making this announcement available to other Application Systems on the network.
 -	They are also allowed to remove or update their entries when it is necessary.
--	All Application Systems can utilize the lookup functionality of the Registry to find appropriate Service offerings in the network.
+-	All Application Systems can utilize the lookup functionality of the Registry to find Public Core System Service offerings in the network, otherwise the Orchestrator has to be used.

 However, it is worth noting, that within this generation the lookup functionality of Services is integrated within the “orchestration process”.
 Therefore, in the primary scenario, when an Application System is looking for a Service to consume, it shall ask the Orchestrator System via the Orchestration Service to locate one or more suitable Service Providers and help establish the connection based on metadata submitted in the request.
 Direct lookups from Application Systems within the network is not advised in this generation, due to security reasons.